Most business leaders are well aware that maintaining compliance with UC and collaboration tools is a lot harder these days.

 Role-based behavior makes it worse.
 Sales lives in meetings and messages.
 CX teams bounce between channels and handoffs.
 Engineers live in threads, tickets, and shared docs.
 Leadership lives in short calls and faster decisions.
 Each group optimizes for momentum, not purity.

 What fails is the assumption that “official platform only” rules still hold, as buyers continue shopping for speed, context, and better experiences rather than just “cleaner stacks”.
 They don’t.
 Conversations slip across tools, and artifacts slip with them.
-That’s how multi-platform UC risks take root even when no one has made a dramatic decision to break policy.
+That’s how multi-platform UC risks take root even when no one has made an active decision to break policy.

 Regulators today don’t care if Microsoft Teams or Zoom is your “official” platform.